 Are you still organizing, sharing and editing your company files on a clunky, outdated legacy system?
 If so, your team isn’t reaping the benefits of SharePoint and isn’t meeting its productivity potential.
 Years ago, the most tech-savvy approach to document management and collaboration involved utilizing a shared file system accessible on your in-house server.

-Now, tools such as Microsoft SharePoint make the process much easier and more efficient.
-What is MS SharePoint?
+Now, tools such as Microsoft SharePoint Online make the process much easier and more efficient.
+What is Microsoft SharePoint?
 Put simply, it’s a resource that allows employees to create websites wherein they can store, organize, share and access critical business information from any device.
-Today, we’re sharing a few of the ways this software can transform your business from the inside out.
+Today, we’re sharing a few ways this software can transform your business from the inside out.
 Streamlined operations and a productive workforce translate into satisfied, returning clients.

-Read on to learn why SharePoint is a smart investment for any business, regardless of size.
+Read on to learn why SharePoint is a wise investment for any business, regardless of size.

-If you operate a business that has multiple locations, it can be difficult to make sure that every employee has instant access to the business intelligence and mission-critical documents they need.
-With MS SharePoint, authorized employees can open, review, edit and share documents from anywhere in the world.
+Suppose you operate a business that has multiple locations.
+In that case, ensuring every employee has instant access to the business intelligence and mission-critical documents they need can be challenging.
+With Microsoft SharePoint, authorized employees can open, review, edit and share documents from anywhere in the world.

 This means your office staff and remote, on-site personnel all enjoy the same convenience.
 All they need is a web browser!
-For the uninitiated, SharePoint operates in a similar way as Google Drive.
-However, it includes a myriad of tools and features that make it a more advanced and multi-faceted solution.
+For the uninitiated, SharePoint operates similarly to Google Drive.
+However, it includes many tools and features that make it a more advanced and multi-faceted solution.

-It can work as a shared file repository, blog site, web content management system, and even an intranet.
+It can work as a shared file repository, blog site, web content management system, and SharePoint intranet.
 It also comes in multiple versions including SharePoint Server and SharePoint Online which is part of Office 365.
-When you open a new team site on SharePoint, a few of the features you’ll be able to include are:
+When you open a new Microsoft team site on SharePoint, a few of the features you’ll be able to include are:

 - File versioning